-We have received many questions from caring community members about how to help children in this time of uncertainty, stress, and social distancing.
-Many are especially worried about the children who lack protective adults in their lives.
-The best way to prevent child abuse, and to protect children, is to support their families cope with stress.
+Throughout the pandemic, many have been worried about children, especially those children who lack protective adults in their lives.
+The best way to prevent child abuse and to protect children, is to support their families cope with stress.
 Prevent Child Abuse Arizona encourages you to check in with families in the ways that you can.
-View or download the resource guide below, which gives examples of check-in questions you can ask of parents and children, resources you can offer to parents, and what to do if you believe a child is unsafe.

 Talking to Kids about Racism, Violence, and Other Distressing Events